Talk About PrEP

 Online dating and PrEP

 You may also find additional support online.
 It is common to see online dating profiles and chat conversations include references to PrEP.
-Another phrase that appears often is “treatment as prevention” which can refer to PrEP or indicate the individual may be HIV positive but on treatment to reduce their viral load.
-Individuals who have been virally suppressed for at least six months and continue to take their medication as prescribed are no longer able to transmit to others via sexual contact.
+Another phrase that appears often is “treatment as prevention” which can refer to PrEP or indicate the person may be HIV positive but on treatment to reduce their viral load.
+People who have been virally suppressed for at least six months and continue to take their medication as prescribed are no longer able to transmit to others via sexual contact.
 Either way, people are sharing the HIV prevention message online to stop the spread of HIV.
 Don’t hesitate to engage online to learn from others.